arianneroselina/Iphone-Photos-Backup-Tool/README.md

 # Iphone Photos Backup Tool

 Iphone Photos Backup Tool is a Python script designed to clean up files in a specified directory based on certain criteria.
-It removes files
+It deletes
-- with unallowed file extensions,
+1. files with unallowed file extensions,
-- files containing "_E" in their names,
+2. files containing "_E" in their names,
+3. JPEG/JPG files if a HEIC file with the same name and "Date taken" metadata exists in the same directory,
-- and deletes files that already exist in another directory while comparing their file name and "Date taken" metadata.
+4. files that already exist in another directory (recursively) while comparing their file name and "Date taken" metadata,

 Permitted file extensions are '.heic', '.jpg', '.jpeg', '.png', '.mov', '.mp4'.